SNZER0/ChapterFlow/README.md

 PWA Support: Make the app installable on desktop and mobile for an offline, native-app experience.

 👤 Credits
 This application was created by Sazzy.
-Find more on Instagram.
+Entirely Vibe coded